clhenrick/portfolio/_posts/blog/2022-01-31-color-legend-element.md

 Another benefit of choosing Custom Elements is that they are fairly "cross-platform" in the sense that you can use them with just about any JavaScript framework.
 This makes them a good choice if you require JS framework flexibility, for example if you're building a design system at a company that uses multiple JS frameworks for different products or internal tools.
 I think the best part of using Web Components is that you don't even need a framework or frontend build tool to use them at all.
 A their most basic implementation one only needs to add the necessary `<script>` tag to include a component's JavaScript and instantiate it by writing HTML.
 One caveat to Web Components is that they are a modern browser technology, so if you need to support older browsers or devices you will need the appropriate polyfills.

-By choosing Web Components as a framework I hope that the CLE can be useful to more folks on the web, rather than say those who use a particular JS framework and to not exclude those who prefer not to use a JS framework.
-Furthermore, I hope that it means less work on my end to keep it up to date 🙂.
+By choosing Web Components as a framework I hope that the CLE can be useful to more folks on the web, rather than being limited to those who use a particular JS framework, and to not exclude those who prefer not to use a JS framework.

 ### Lit & Lit Element

 While it's certainly possible to use Web Components via the aforementioned native DOM APIs alone, I found that it is a better developer experience to use a Web Component "wrapper library" such as [Lit][lit].
 Aside: I'm not sure if "wrapper library" is the right terminology here, but I think it describes these sorts of Web Component libraries well enough, because ultimately from my understanding they compile down to what the browser sees as native Web Components.

 Why did I choose Lit vs. some other Web Component library?
-Well it happens to be the Web Component library developed at Google, so it was the one I learned while working there and thus am biased towards it.
-I haven't tried other Web Component libraries like [Stencil](https://stenciljs.com/), and I have yet to try using [Svelte][svelte] to create a Custom Element, so I can't honestly or authoratively give an valid comparison.
-[Here's an article that summarizes the tech choices (fifty and counting!) you have when working with Web Components](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/), in case you're interested.
+Well Lit happens to be a Web Component library developed at Google, so it was the one I learned while working there and thus am biased towards it.
+I haven't tried other Web Component libraries like [Stencil](https://stenciljs.com/), nor have I tried using [Svelte][svelte] to create a Custom Element, so I can't honestly or authoratively give an valid comparison of Web Component libraries.
+There are a ton of ways to make a Web Component right now.
+[Here's an article that summarizes the tech choices (fifty and counting!)](https://webcomponents.dev/blog/all-the-ways-to-make-a-web-component/) you have when working with Web Components, in case you're interested.

-The benefit of using Lit is that it handles a lot of things for you out of the box that you otherwise would need to handle yourself, such as:
+The benefit of using Lit is that it handles a lot of things for you out of the box that you otherwise would need to implement yourself, such as:

 - re-renders when attributes / properties change (reactivity)
 - declarative templating
 - enabling the Shadow DOM by default to encapsulate CSS
 - compiles to standard Custom Elements

 Lit is a tiny library, around 5 KB (minified and compressed), much smaller than your average JS framework.
 While it's most typically used for creating individual components, you can also leverage it to write entire web-apps.
-Lit can `import` and render other (web) components enabling you to create a UI entirely consisting of Custom Elements.
+Lit can `import` and render other (web) components enabling you to create a UI entirely consisting of Web Components.
 You can even use your favorite state management library as well if you like.

 If you're new to Web Components I'd recommend giving Lit a try.
 There's a [tutorial](https://lit.dev/tutorial/) and [playground](https://lit.dev/playground/) plus [starter kits](https://lit.dev/docs/tools/starter-kits/) to get you going.
 Or maybe try the [Open Web Components project generator](https://open-wc.org/docs/development/generator/).

 ### TypeScript

 I chose TypeScript instead of JavaScript for the extra type safety that you get when using it.
 Luckily, the [Lit][lit] Web Component library is fully typed and they provide a [plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin).
 The most challenging aspect of using TypeScript in this project was typing the D3 pieces.
 While D3's third party typings are readily available on [Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/d3) I find that it can be rather tricky to know how to use them correctly.
 Looking at the tests in the D3 Definitely Typed packages, such as [this one for d3-shape](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/d3-shape/d3-shape-tests.ts) provides some good hints (hint hint).

-I'm not a "use TypeScript all the time" type of person; generally speaking, when prototyping something quickly I'll avoid TypeScript.
+I'm defnitely not a "use TypeScript all the time" type of person.
+Generally speaking, when prototyping something quickly I may use TypeScript but more often than not will use JavaScript.
 When I'm building something new that I expect to either grow in size or complexity, or be maintained well into the future, I'll reach for TypeScript.

 ### Styling with CSS Variables

 An interesting aspect of Web Components that I learned while creating CLE was providing a structured mechanism for CSS style overrides.
 While the main legend area is rendered via CLE's attributes/properties, changing the style of its other internals like fonts, border, and background color reside in the realm of CSS.
 A result of Shadow DOM encapsulation is that applying styles to the CLE like you would with normal HTML elements doesn't work.

-For example, the following style rule would have no effect on the CLE's text:
+For example, the following style rule would have no effect on the CLE's default font-family, which is sans-serif:

 {% highlight css %}
 color-legend {